Key Takeaways:

 Gaviti focuses specifically on collections and credit management rather than trying to cover the entire AR spectrum.
 For teams whose primary pain point is chasing overdue invoices, this specialization can be an advantage.

-Limitations: No cash application module, no deductions management, no cash forecasting.
-Teams that need full AR automation will need to combine Gaviti with other tools, creating integration complexity.
-AI capabilities are limited compared to platforms with native vision language models or autonomous agents.
+- No cash application module, no deductions management, no cash forecasting.
+Teams that need full AR automation will need to combine Gaviti with other tools.

-6. Esker, Quadient, and Others: Niche and Regional Options
+6. Quadient, Invoiced, and Other Niche Options

 Several other platforms serve specific segments of the AR market: